crescent-p/where_is_my_bus/README.md

 - Synchronization error.
     - Earlier users who opened the app at different times whould update the location data at different times.
 This caused the location data to be out of sync. ie. even if the users are in the same vehicle, the location data would show they are at different locations.
     - fix -> set the function to update every 5th second from epoch time.
 This ensures that the location data is updated at the same time for all users.
+- Android 14 restrictions
+    - spent a ton of time figuring out how to set up loacation permissions for andriod 14

+### Known issues
+- The location data is not accurate.
+    - The location data is not accurate.
+Gps may give positive speed even when the user is stationary.
+This causes the location data to be updated even when the user is stationary.
+- Sync issue in Database
+    - Due to network issues the data may be older.
+This usually occurs in multiples of UPDATE_INTERVAL. ie. 2 seconds(currently).